 These four areas are home to very contrasting terrains and conditions… your road trip of the UK just got very interesting.

 Okay so you know you want to go on a UK road trip but where do you go?
 Where should you not miss?
 It’s key here to spend some good time researching all the possibilities and to have a real good think about what kind of adventure you’d like to prioritise on your UK road trip

 Do you want to see the mountains?
-Do you want lakes?
+Would you like to see lakes?
 Do you want ocean time?
 Or ocean drives?
 Do you want hiking possibilities or more of a city vibe?

 In the following sections, I’ve outlined the most popular places worth noting when planning your UK road trip stop-offs in England, Wales, Scotland and Northern Ireland in the hope that I will add some decent length to your bucket list.
 After all, there’s so much to do in the UK, it’s just a matter of choosing what adventures suit you most.